Exclusive: Barneys New York explores options that include bankruptcy - sources

 Barneys made its name in the 1930s by placing women dressed in barrels outside beer halls in New York City, where they would hand out matchbooks advertising the store, according to the retailer’s website.

-The store, now known for exclusive apparel made by designers such as Burberry Group Plc, began as a destination for middle-class families.
+The store, now known for exclusive apparel made by designers such as Burberry Group Plc (BRBY.L), began as a destination for middle-class families.
 It transitioned to luxury fashion in the 1960s.

 Reporting by Jessica DiNapoli and Mike Spector in New York; editing by Jonathan Oatis